Professor Steven Schultz

-Professor Steven Schultz is an adjunct professor of history, philosophy, and theology at Holy Apostles College and Seminary.
+Professor Steven Schultz is the Associate Dean of Academic Affairs and an adjunct professor of history, philosophy, and theology at Holy Apostles College and Seminary.
 A former active duty Air Force officer, he served in signals intelligence and then as a pilot, flying KC-10 air refueling tankers and C-21 Learjet transport aircraft.
 Steve is a freelance author who writes on a variety of subjects with an emphasis on theology, history, and current events.
 Additionally, he teaches middle and high school level history, literature, and photography courses with the Kolbe Academy online Catholic homeschool program.
 Steve lives in Florida with his wife, their two children, and three dogs.

 - Doctor of Philosophy: Education (Specialization: Online Learning), Regent University (currently pursuing)

 - Masters of Arts in Theology, Summa cum laude, Holy Apostles College and Seminary (2012)